unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Horn_**. _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 8 (1d8 + 4) piercing damage.

 **_Healing Touch (3/Day)_**.
 The unicorn touches another creature with its horn.
-The target magically regains 11 (2d8 + 2) hit points.
+The target regains 11 (2d8 + 2) hit points.
 In addition, the touch removes all diseases and neutralizes all poisons afflicting the target.

 **_Teleport (1/Day)_**.
-The unicorn magically teleports itself and up to three willing creatures it can see within 5 feet of it, along with any equipment they are wearing or carrying, to a location the unicorn is familiar with, up to 1 mile away.
+The unicorn teleports itself and up to three willing creatures it can see within 5 feet of it, along with any equipment they are wearing or carrying, to a location the unicorn is familiar with, up to 1 mile away.

 **Legendary Actions**